tmacdou4/2019-nCov/README.md

 3 video tutorials are found in /Videos
     One is an overview of my submission report
-    One is an explanation of IC50
+    One is an explanation of IC50 and activity values
-    One is a tutorial for docking with Vina, pymol and autodock tools (goes with the text description in the report)

 Data is stored in /Data (for both dataset generation and the two methods)